The New 52: Futures End: Plot

-With Brother Eye having taken over all of the technology on Earth, Tim is forced to use Terry's time travel technology (repaired by the Atom) to travel back in time a further five years and destroy Brother Eye's satellite in the past (the very-near future in contemporaneous DC Comics).
+With Brother Eye having taken over all of the technology on Earth, Tim is forced to use Terry's time travel technology (repaired by the Atom) to travel back in time a further five years and destroy Brother Eye's satellite in the past (the near future in contemporaneous DC Comics).
 He convinces the Brother Eye satellite not to send a beacon in response to the distress call of Earth 2's refugees, leaving them stranded in their own dimension.
 In the final issue and the story's denouement, Tim Drake emerges in Terry's future, 35 years later, only to find his mission in the past was a failure and humanity remains enslaved and decimated by the machines.
-Accepting that it is impossible to defeat Brother Eye with time travel, he vows to form a resistance in the present day, setting up the new Batman Beyond spin-off series starring Tim Drake as Batman.
-The future of Earth's 2 now-stranded refugees, and the ultimate aims of Brainiac, are left open to be picked up on in the Convergence crossover series.
+Accepting that it is impossible to defeat Brother Eye with time travel, he vows to form a resistance in the present day, setting up the new Batman Beyond (vol. 5) spin-off series starring Tim as Batman.
+The future of Earth's 2 now-stranded refugees, and the ultimate aims of Brainiac, are continued in the crossover series Convergence.

 September 2014 event

 In February 2014, DC announced that as part of the celebration of The New 52's third anniversary, all ongoing titles published in September 2014 feature stories that tie in to The New 52: Futures End.
 DiDio stated "One of the things we wanted to do was not just look at it through the lens of the weekly series, but also take a month and flash forward, and see what the potential futures of all our characters might be in that month.
 So in that month, you'll get a chance to see where, in the next five years, our characters might finish up or might end up being."
-He added that like the "Villains Month" event in September 2013, these titles also feature 3D lenticular covers, in addition to the 2D ones, saying, "The covers now will also have the ability to have a 'flicker' effect.
+He added that like the "Villains Month" event in September 2013, these titles feature 3D lenticular covers, in addition to the 2D ones, saying, "The covers now will also have the ability to have a 'flicker' effect.
 That means that the images change and show the transformation going on...
 There is a level of change that is taking place with our characters during the course of this story."

-Following the month of tie-ins, a third weekly title will launch in October 2014.
-This title will be set in the present DC Universe, while showcasing the events and circumstances that lead to the future depicted in Futures End.
+Following the month of tie-ins, a third weekly title launched in October 2014.
+This title is set in the present DC Universe, while showcasing the events and circumstances that lead to the future depicted in Futures End.
 In April 2014, the title was revealed to be Earth 2: World's End, indicating it would be focused on the Earth 2 universe.

 Titles were released as [Title]: Futures End #1.
 For example, Batman's issue released as Batman: Futures End #1.